kali4nya/chat-gpt-in-terminal-but-you-can-talk-with-it/README.md

 pip install gTTS==2.5.1
 ```
 <br />
-you also need ffmpeg installed in system
+You will also need ffmpeg installed in system
 you can do it like that:

 ```
 winget install "FFmpeg (Essentials Build)"
 ```